BDHudson/BDHudson-bdhudson.github.io/_posts/2016-8-11-Working-With-Location-Data.md

 ## Convert data into a better format

 The data arrives as a .gdb folder.
 Step one is to convert it to something more flexible.
 To do so, I use the built in tools QGIS has take a .gdb and save it both a .csv and and .geoJson.
-These files are big,but they are a start.
+These files are big, but they are a start.

 | data type     | size (GB)     |
 | ------------- |:-------------:|